Eco-Friendly Adhesives In the World of Sustainable Packaging

 You probably think of boxes and mailers when you think of shipping packaging.
 Maybe you think about tissue paper and bubble wrap.
 You might also think about tape.

-But only the geekiest among us think about the most detailed nuances of shipping solutions - things like printing ink, release liners on labels, and of course, eco-friendly adhesives.
+But only the most packaging-obsessed among us think about the most detailed nuances of sustainable shipping solutions - things like printing ink, release liners on labels, and eco-friendly adhesives.

-First, what is an adhesive?
+What is an adhesive?

 There are so many different ways to think about adhesive categories.

 For example, they can be characterized by how they form the bond between substrates.

 - Drying.
 Some adhesives work by drying.
 Think rubber cement and Elmer's glue.
 In these types of adhesives, the substrates adhere after the solvent or carrier dries, and the adhesive hardens.

 - Pressure-sensitive: This type of adhesive is solid enough to retain its shape but soft enough to flow and press into the substrate when pressure is applied.
 When that adhesive is pressed into the substrate, molecular interactions firm and strengthen the bond.
 The most common example of a pressure-sensitive adhesive is Scotch tape or any other brand of clear household tape.
 Post-it notes and Band-aids are also an example of pressure-sensitive adhesives.
 Often, when a pressure-sensitive adhesive is involved, a release liner protects the adhesive properties until it is ready to be used.

 - Hot melt: A hot melt adhesive is a thermoplastic that is melted to become a liquid and then solidifies when cooled.
 Once hardened, the adhesive forms strong bonds between various materials.
 One of the most common examples is a glue gun and glue stick.